endlos99/xdt99/doc/MANUAL.md

 ------------------

 `xdm99` is a command-line tool for handling sector-based TI disk images and files in TIFILES or v9t9 format.
+The tool can also create files for the SDD 99 hardware extension.

+As for `xas99`, warnings and errors are _colored_ by default, which may be controlled with the `--color` option.
+Frequently used options can be stored in the `xdm99`-specific environment variable `XDM99_CONFIG`.
+For details, refer to `xas99`.

 ### Cataloging Disks